UnquietCode/Flapi/README.md

 See the [Release Notes](./VERSION.md) for the full release notes.

-Going forward, the 1.x line will only receive important fixes and updates, with all new development firmly rooted in 2.x / Java 8.
+Going forward, the 1.x line will only receive important fixes and updates, with all new development firmly rooted in 2.x / JDK 8.

 ### Problems?
 Use the [issue tracker](https://github.com/UnquietCode/Flapi/issues) to report problems encountered or new